-You can also find concise yet thorough notes on Medify’s BMAT course.
+You can also find concise yet thorough notes in our BMAT Online Course.
 With over 250 easy-to-understand tutorials, you get a solid, curriculum-led revision course.
-The mobile friendly interface means that you can do your revision on the go.
-You can have 24/7 access all the way until test day for just £40.
+The mobile-friendly interface means that you can do your revision on the go.
+You can have 24/7 access all the way until test day from just £30.

-Write out your milestones before the test, then you will know if you’re still on track.
+Write out your milestones before the test and check from time to time to see if you’re still on track.

-If you've only answered 7 questions after 20 minutes, for example, you’ll know you need to hurry up a little bit, but don’t need to stare at your watch.
+If you've only answered seven questions after 20 minutes, you’ll know you need to hurry up a little bit.
+You won't need to stare at your watch.

 The BMAT is supposed to be hard.

 Section 2 will have some extremely difficult questions, but it’ll also have some fairly easy ones.
 If you’re struggling to work out the answer to the question, guess and move on.